 What happens when a massive flood destroys a beloved garden?
 Is it possible to rebuild?
-What if you do repair everything and it happens again?
+Imagine you rebuild only to have it happen again!

-This is the story of how Joan Gussow’s garden was totally wiped out by a massive flood and how it was rebuilt to withstand future disasters.
+This is the story of how Joan Gussow’s garden was wiped out by a massive flood and how it was rebuilt to prevent future woes.

-I first confessed my crush on Joan Gussow a few years ago.
-It’s only increased since then.
-This Organic Life: Confessions of a Suburban Homesteader and Growing, Older: A Chronicle of Death, Life, and Vegetables are two of my favourite books.
+This Organic Life: Confessions of a Suburban Homesteader and Growing, Older: A Chronicle of Death, Life, and Vegetables are two of my favourite memoirs.

-In 2010, Joan’s garden was destroyed by a flood.
-It wasn’t the first flood but it was the largest by far, and left her garden in ruins.
+In 2010, a massive flood destroyed Joan’s garden on the Hudson River in New York State.
+It wasn’t the first flood, but it was the largest by far, and left her garden in ruins.